 Brief Project Description (do not exceed space given below)

-A community based research project, which cumulates in an interactive sculptural installation.
-"The Tipping Point Machine", is sited for the Mills Gallery, Boston Center for the Arts in 2006 and is expected to travel thereafter.
+A community based research project which cumulates in an interactive sculptural Installation, "The Tipping Point Machine", sited for the Mills Gallery, Boston Center for the Arts, April, 2006.
+The sculpture will be designed and built to travel.